-Creating the perfect Target Consumer Film
+Our 10 Step Guide to Creating the Perfect Target Consumer Film

 So you’ve done the research.
 You know who your target consumer is.
 But how do you make sure everyone else understands who they are, just as well as you do?
-Or how do you enrich the existing learning and bring it all to life?

 But creating a target consumer film is one thing… How do you create one that achieves the impact you need?
 These 10 considerations will help you create video content that really packs a punch…